TejMehta2/HCA/documentation/015 Storybook publishing copy.md

 ## Consequences

-There is a chromatic account that has access to the Github repo, a Github Action workflow that publishes storybook to Chromatic upon a git tag prefixed with `storybook-v`, and we need to ensure all stakeholders have accounts set up to access the published Storybook instance.
+There is a chromatic account that has access to the Github repo, a Github Action workflow that publishes storybook to Chromatic upon a git tag prefixed with `storybook-v`, and we need to ensure all design library stakeholders have accounts set up to access the published Storybook instance.